lse-me314/lse-me314.github.io/README.md

 ### Objectives

-This course aims to provide an introduction to the data science approach to the quantitative analysis of data using the methods of statistical learning, an approach blending classical statistical methods with recent advances in computational and machine learning.
+This course aims to provide an introduction quantitative analysis of data using the methods of statistical learning, an approach blending classical statistical methods with recent advances in computational and machine learning.
 We will cover the main analytical methods from this field with hands-on applications using example datasets, so that students gain experience with and confidence in using the methods we cover.
 We also cover data preparation and processing, including working with structured databases, key-value formatted data (JSON), and unstructured textual data.
 At the end of this course students will have a sound understanding of the field of data science, the ability to analyse data using some of its main methods, and a solid foundation for more advanced or more specialised study.

-The course will be delivered as a series of morning lectures, followed by lab sessions in the afternoon where students will apply the lessons in a series of instructor-guided exercises using data provided as part of the exercises.
+The course will be delivered as a series of morning lectures (held from 10am to 1pm, with an extended break in the middle), followed by lab sessions in the afternoon where students will apply the lessons in a series of instructor-guided exercises using data provided as part of the exercises.
 The course will cover the following topics:

 - an overview of data science and the challenge of working with big data using statistical methods
 - how to integrate the insights from data analytics into knowledge generation and decision-making